Music may seem like a pretty complex idea at first.

 Music theory is basically everything from the notations to note organization, harmony, orchestration and form.

 Learning music theory is all about understanding how music works and why it works that way, it will help you in composing but you don’t have to become a master at it to benefit from it.
+(Here’s the order in which to learn music theory)

 The fourth thing you’d consider is learning how to play an instrument like the piano, because you can apply music theory there.